missystar/Went/Glossary-of-Terms.md

 #### [MCC](http://en.wikipedia.org/wiki/Mobile_country_code)

->Mobile country code, used in wireless telephone network station addressing.
+>Mobile Country Code (MCC), used in wireless telephone network station addressing.

 ---

 #### MNC

->A mobile network code (MNC) is used in combination with a mobile country code (MCC) (also known as a "MCC / MNC tuple") to uniquely identify a mobile phone operator/carrier using the GSM/LTE, CDMA, iDEN, TETRA and UMTS public land mobile networks and some satellite mobile networks.
+>A Mobile Network Code (MNC) is used in combination with a mobile country code (MCC) (also known as a "MCC / MNC tuple") to uniquely identify a mobile phone operator/carrier using the GSM/LTE, CDMA, iDEN, TETRA and UMTS public land mobile networks and some satellite mobile networks.

 ---